apryakhin/legion.stanford.edu/debugging.md

 These modes have slightly different usage patterns, as a full check of the runtime analysis is relatively expensive.

-To use visualize dependencies, run the application with `-hl:spy -logfile spy_%.log`.
+To use visualize dependencies, run the application with `-lg:spy -logfile spy_%.log`.
 (No special compile-time flags are necessary.)
 This will produce one log file per node.
 Then run the post-processing script `legion_spy.py` on the log files to generate PDF files of the various visualizations in the current directory.

 {% highlight bash %}
-./app -hl:spy -logfile spy_%.log
+./app -lg:spy -logfile spy_%.log
 $LG_RT_DIR/tools/legion_spy.py -dez spy_*.log
 {% endhighlight %}